savonet/liquidsoap/doc/content/migrating.md

 unwanted requests before consuming process time.
 If you need to see the request's metadata or if the request resolves into a valid tile, however, you might need to call `request.resolve` inside your `check_next` script.

+### Regular expressions

+The backend to interpret regular expressions has been changed.
+For the most part, all existing regular expressions should be supported but you might experience some incompatibilities with advanced/complex one.

+Known incompatibilities include:

+- `(?P<name>pattern)` for named captures is not supported. `(?<name>pattern)` should be used instead.

 ### `on_air` metadata

 Request `on_air` and `on_air_timestamp` metadata are deprecated.
 These values were never reliable.
 They are set at the request level when `request.dynamic`